openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 - 6. Start inference
 - 7. Process the inference results

-Code snippets below cover these steps and show how application code should be changed for migration to OpenVINO™ Runtime 2.0.
+The following code shows how to change the application code in each step to migrate to OpenVINO™ Runtime 2.0.

 ## 1. Create Core